nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### Help: `help`

 Forgot how to edit a specific enrolment or how to unenrol members?
-The `help` command will allow you to clarify and recall any features of the app by providing you a link to our friendly and informative user guide.
+The `help` command will allow you to clarify and recall any features of CCACommander by providing you with a link to our friendly and informative user guide.

 Here’s how you can use it:<br>
 `help`